2017 Puerto Rico leptospirosis outbreak: Socioeconomic factors

 Leptospirosis transmission is shaped by the complex intersections of climate, geography, and socioeconomic factors.
 In places like Puerto Rico, these factors converge to disproportionately affect people living in poor, urban areas that experience warm temperatures and heavy rainfall.
-Not only is the risk for leptospirosis in the environment higher in these areas, its potential deadliness as an infection is magnified by the adverse social determinants of health affecting these communities.
+Not only is the risk for leptospirosis in the environment higher in these areas, but its potential deadliness as an infection is also magnified by the adverse social determinants of health affecting these communities.
 Studies in low-income regions indicate that, even when controlling for environmental factors, socioeconomic status plays a major role in risk for leptospirosis and its severity.
 Communities with high levels of poverty experience higher likelihood of morbidity and mortality for leptospirosis attributable to relative socioeconomic status.
 To mitigate the risks associated with poverty, climate change, and endemic diseases like leptospirosis in Puerto Rico, the island's territorial government and the rest of the U.S. must address major underlying socioeconomic and political inequities.
+Limited access to protective gear during post‑storm cleanup negatively affects low‑income communities, increasing direct exposure to contaminated floodwater.

 In the workplace and shared public environments, many pathways for leptospirosis transmission can be addressed by waste removal and occupational health precautions.
 The prevalence of the disease in poor, urban areas complicates this approach, as private dwellings are more likely to become sites for contact between animals, contaminated water, soil, food, and humans.
 Residents of these impoverished communities typically lack the resources to address such environmental risks individually, and adverse socioeconomic factors pose additional barriers to implementing widespread prevention strategies.
-Many people in these areas also perform the majority of the clean up in the wake of flooding, typically without any training or protective equipment.
+Many people in these areas also perform the majority of the clean-up in the wake of flooding, typically without any training or protective equipment.
 This cleaning activity has been shown to increase infections and spread leptospirosis throughout poor urban environments.
 In September 2018, millions of bottles of clean water from FEMA intended for hurricane victims were found on an airport runway in Ceiba, apparently never distributed due to government mismanagement.